This is a paid sponsorship. All opinions expressed below are 100% my own.

 BodyBoss workouts are approx. 40 minutes when they are all said and done.
 You warm up for 10 minutes, workout for 24 minutes, and then cool down.
 Before actually starting the workout program, you actually want to start with their included 4-week pre-training program.
 These 4 weeks help you build a fitness routine, and introduce you to a lot of the exercises you’ll be doing in the actual programs.
 Just like the program, they have the training guide broken down into “Leg & Booty”, “Arms, Abs, Core”, and “Total Body” workout days.

 What I found and really enjoyed about this workout routine was how it challenged me to use workout moves that I typically wouldn’t have remembered to do on my own, or I would’ve let myself off the hook for trying – like side jacks!
 When you’re working out alone at home it can be easy to lose accountability with yourself to really challenge your fitness level, and this workout routine forces you to really get out of your comfort zone to try new challenging moves.
+Of course, some moves can be a bit too advanced and I simply just sub-in moves that are a slightly easier version of the move they are showing.
+This way I’ll build up my strength and eventually be able to do the move they are suggesting.

 One other great thing about this guide is that you can really do your workouts wherever.
 I even recently brought this on my overnight trip to Whistler so I could get a quick workout in during my time away.